DoD-Platform-One/gluon/docs/bb-tests.md

 - `bbtest.scripts.resources`: This defines requests and limits to set in the main script container itself.
 This takes normal Kubernetes `resources` configuration in `yaml`.
 This supports `Helm` templating for values.
 - `bbtests.istio.hosts`: This defines istio hostnames to add to the script test pods /etc/hosts for resolution.
   It should be defined as a list and supports helm templating.
 Note this will also apply to any cypress tests.
+- `bbtests.scripts.permissions.apiGroups`: This defines the API groups that the scriptrunner should have access to.
+This should be a list of API groups.
+- `bbtests.scripts.permissions.resources`: This defines the resources that the scriptrunner should have access to.
+This should be a list of resources.
+- `bbtests.scripts.permissions.verbs`: This (optional) list defines the verbs that can be taken upon the resources the scriptrunner has access to.
+If not provided, this defaults to `["get", "list", "delete", "create"]`.

 A sample is included below: